jfhovinne/gnrt/README.md

 gnrt.py
 ```

-It will look for an optional `config.yml` file in the current directory, optional Jinja2 templates in the `templates` folder, markdown files in the `content` folder, then write the generated output files in the `public` folder.
+It will look for an optional `config.yml` file in the current directory, optional Jinja2 templates in the `templates` folder, markdown files in the `content` folder, then write the generated output files in the `public` folder, while respecting the `content` folder and sub-folders structure.

 ## Configuration